nkb-bd/wp-debug-log-config-tool/readme.txt

 3. **Safe Mode and settings screens**

 == Changelog ==

+= 3.0.6 =
+- Fixed: AJAX requests for removed or unknown actions no longer surface as a critical PHP error in wp-admin.
+The router now returns a JSON 404 and logs the attempt instead of throwing an uncaught exception.
+- Fixed: admin-bar debug toggle script and styles are no longer injected on admin screens where the toggle is not rendered (AJAX, REST, cron, network admin, or for users without the required capability), resolving Vue 2 conflicts on JetEngine and Crocoblock editor screens.
+- Improved: WP.org readme metadata — bumped Tested up to 7.0, Requires at least 6.0, Requires PHP 7.4, and refreshed tags and description copy for clearer search discoverability.
+- Improved: synced plugin header (Requires at least, Requires PHP, Tested up to) so the in-WordPress plugin updater agrees with the readme.

 = 3.0.5 =
 - Added last fatal error snapshots so the log screen can show the most recent fatal captured during shutdown.